9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/README.md

 # Dope, Hope and Nope
 To all company workers struggling with how they could have been involved with these massacres you will want to [read this](/PHB33/dhn_sub.md).

-# Accomodations Warning for Military
+# Accomodations Warning for The Military
 If you are staying at Motel 6 Decatur (2572 Candler Road) or Legacy at Riverdale (behind Chick-fil-A Dawrf House on Riverdale) under no circumstances should you sleep alone!
 Partner up and sleep in four hour shifts, one being extremely attentive watching the room and their sleeping partner, then switch.
 Both of these places are "kill facilities" with a very high amount of cloaking in use.

+**No one at either of these properties should expect 911 called from a landline or mobile phones to reach local authorities.**

 # Discussions
 You may join in the discussions here.
 This will require a Github login, they are free.